233003822e-ship-it/bank-data/README.md

 ## Methodology

-**Phase 1 — Exploration:**
+Phase 1 — Exploration:

-Inspected data quality (no nulls, no duplicates).
-Plotted feature distributions — histograms for numerics, bar charts for categoricals.
-Examined how each attribute relates to the target via stacked proportion charts and box plots.
-Computed a correlation heatmap and isolated the strongest predictors.
+Inspected data quality (verified absence of missing values and duplicates).
+Visualised feature distributions using histograms for numerical variables and bar charts for categorical variables.
+Analysed relationships between predictors and the target variable through stacked proportion plots and box plots.
+Generated a correlation heatmap to identify linear relationships and highlight potentially important predictors.

+Special attention was given to class imbalance (~88% “no”, ~12% “yes”), as this significantly impacts model performance and evaluation strategy.

-**Phase 2 — Preprocessing:**
+Phase 2 — Preprocessing:

-Converted binary and multi-level categorical fields into numeric codes (manual mapping for yes/no fields, `LabelEncoder` for the rest).
-Split the data 75 / 25 with stratification.
-Normalised features with `StandardScaler`.
+Transformed categorical variables into numerical representations:

+Binary features (e.g., yes/no) were manually encoded (0/1)
+Multi-class categorical variables were encoded using LabelEncoder

+Split the dataset into training (75%) and testing (25%) sets using stratified sampling to preserve class distribution.

+Applied feature scaling using StandardScaler to normalise numerical features, ensuring compatibility with models sensitive to feature magnitude.

-**Phase 3 — Modelling:**
+Phase 3 — Modelling (Stacking Ensemble):

+Implemented a Stacking Ensemble model, which combines multiple base learners to improve predictive performance.

+🔹 Base Models:
-Fitted two Logistic Regression classifiers (solver: `liblinear`, C = 0.8):
+Logistic Regression
-- *Standard* — equal class weights.
-- *Weighted* — `class_weight='balanced'` to compensate for the ~88 / 12 imbalance.
+Decision Tree
+Random Forest
+🔹 Meta-Model:
+Logistic Regression used as the final estimator to combine predictions from base models.

+Two configurations were tested:

+Standard Stacking Model — trained on original data Balanced Stacking Model — incorporated class imbalance handling (via class weights or resampling)

+This approach leverages:

+Linear relationships (Logistic Regression)
+Non-linear patterns (Decision Tree)
+Robust ensemble learning (Random Forest)
-**Phase 4 — Evaluation:**
+Phase 4 — Evaluation:
-Compared both variants on Accuracy, Precision, Recall, F1, and ROC-AUC.
-Plotted confusion matrices and the ROC curve.
-Checked robustness via 5-fold stratified cross-validation.

-## Findings
+Evaluated model performance using multiple metrics:

+Accuracy
+Precision
+Recall
+F1-score
+ROC-AUC

+Generated confusion matrices and plotted the ROC curve to assess classification performance visually.

+To ensure model robustness and generalisation, performed 5-fold stratified cross-validation, maintaining consistent class distribution across folds.

 1. **Imbalance effect** — ~88 % of customers did not subscribe, so high accuracy alone does not mean the model is useful; recall and AUC matter more.
 2. **Call duration dominates** — the length of the last marketing call is, by far, the strongest predictor of conversion.